 See Related: Vienna vs Much: What’s the Difference?

 5. Los Angeles International Airport (Los Angeles, California, USA)

 Next on our list of best airports for layovers is the Los Angeles International Airport.
-This is the fifteenth-busiest passenger airport in the world as US travelers from east and west along with fliers from Central and South America, and the Pacific all converge here in the home of showbiz.
+This is the fifteenth-busiest passenger airport in the world as US travelers from east and west, along with fliers from Central and South America and the Pacific, converge here in the home of showbiz.

-LAX is one of those airports with unique experiences as you get the very real chance to meet some celebrities while on a layover, especially if you find yourself in the lounge.
+LAX is one of those airports with unique experiences as you meet some celebrities while on a layover, especially if you find yourself in the lounge.
 There are tons of places to enjoy refreshments at LAX.
-I’d grab some sandwiches and burgers at the Encounter restaurant in the main terminal if I were you.
+If I were you, I’d grab some sandwiches and burgers at the Encounter restaurant in the main terminal.

 See Related: The Ultimate Weekend in Los Angeles Itinerary

 6. Hong Kong International Airport (Chek Lap Kok, Hong Kong)